mad3001/Multiply/readme.md

  ![cc](cclogo.png)

 ## :small_blue_diamond:Greetings
- Special greetings to Einar Saukas and improved by Antonio Villena, for the zx7 compressor, not used by Multiply but in ZX Dandanator!
-Mini.
-Available [here](https://github.com/antoniovillena/zx7b)

- Also Antonio Villena, for the small modifies to 48k Spectrum ROM for auto-load version (used for TAP loading)
+ Special greetings to Antonio Villena, for the small modifies to 48k Spectrum ROM for auto-load version (used for TAP loading)